jasongaylord/JasonGaylord.com/_posts/2018/2018-10-17-watch-techbash-2018-keynote-by-scott-hunter.md

 tags:  [events,techbash]
 ---

-If you haven’t had an opportunity yet, I recommend watching the TechBash 2018 keynote by Scott Hunter.
-Scott detailed the journey of the .NET framework including it’s past, present, and future states.
+If you haven't had an opportunity yet, I recommend watching the TechBash 2018 keynote by Scott Hunter.
+Scott detailed the journey of the .NET framework including it's past, present, and future states.
 The video can be watched on the TechBash YouTube Channel.
-As the TechBash Foundation will be launching additional videos over the next several weeks, [I highly recommend subscribing to the channel to keep posted on what’s coming next](https://jasong.us/tbyt).
+As the TechBash Foundation will be launching additional videos over the next several weeks, [I highly recommend subscribing to the channel to keep posted on what's coming next](https://jasong.us/tbyt).

 To watch this video, visit [https://youtu.be/Two5me4qnvg](https://jasong.us/2LlXPVv).